-Lola was a twin who was born premature.
+Lola, from Leicester, was a twin who was born premature.
 Sadly, her sister Amelia died a few hours after birth.

 After spending three months in hospital, Lola began suffering from seizures and was diagnosed with West Syndrome and Quadriplegic Cerebral Palsy, meaning she has difficulty controlling her limbs and has frequent seizures.

 Lola has been visiting our hospice for the last five years and her aunt and uncle, Amanda and Gary, who are Lola’s guardians, says our charity is so important to their family.

 “Lola is totally reliant on others for every aspect of her life and five years ago Rainbows became our lifeline,” said Amanda.
 “Lola has multiple spasms a day.
 Some days are better than others.
 Some days she can just scream and we think that’s when she is in pain.
 She is like a new-born really, there is no conscious movement and she can’t talk.

 “Lola doesn’t really sleep either so when she goes to Rainbows, it enables us to have those days to recharge while knowing she is having a good time there.
 We miss that.
 When she can go to Rainbows, we know she is in the safest of hands and she loves it being her time.
 I don’t know how she knows where she is, but when we go through the doors, she just lights up.
 Her favourite thing is swimming in the Hydrotherapy Pool.”